| |

 "Hi, Jack.
 Hi, Bre.
 Oh, good.
 I need that one."

-No sooner had Bre set down the stack of books than Daniel was grabbing one, palming it open, and muttering to himself, immediately oblivious to anyone else.
+No sooner had Bre set down the stack of books than Daniel was grabbing one, palming it open, and muttering to

 Bre, completely used to Dr. Jackson's work mode, turned to the Colonel.